What was Thoth the god of?

-Thoth’s wife was Ma’at, and the two of them often stood on either side of Ra’s boat.
-Together, Thoth and Ma’at represented truth, order, and justice, rather like the Zoroastrian god Mithra.
+Thoth’s wife was the Egyptian goddess Ma’at.
+The two of them often stood on either side of Ra’s boat.
+(No, Ma’at is not the same goddess as Mut).
+Together, Thoth and Ma’at represented truth, order, and justice, like the Zoroastrian god Mithra.

 Still later, during the Ptolemaic period in Egypt, people brought thousands of mummified ibis birds as offerings to Thoth.
 This is an Egyptian tomb with some of the ibis mummies that were in it.